-UNI Information and Communication Technology Services (ICTS) represents over 3 million workers around the world.
+UNI Information, Communications, Technology, and Services (ICTS) represents over 3 million workers around the world.

 UNI ICTS affiliates work together to build union power to win union rights, organise and improve working conditions at telecom and ICT multinationals across the world.

 UNI ICTS has a Strategic Plan which was adopted in Stockholm in 2015.
 Our Strategic Priorities for the sector follows the UNI Global Union Breaking Through strategy and includes:

 - Work to build strong global and regional alliances at key telecom and ICT companies.

 - Undertake action-oriented research and gather up-to-date information on target companies.